ioccc-src/winner/2004/gavin/README.md

 ```

 Make a floppy with an ext2 filesystem (`mke2fs /dev/fd0` replacing `fd0` with
-whatever the floppy device is!),  mount it under `/mnt/floppy`.
-Then:
+whatever the floppy device is!),  mount it under `/mnt/floppy` and then:

 ```sh